llvm/llvm-project/libcxx/docs/AddingNewCIJobs.rst

 it's possible to reproduce CI issues locally with ease, understanding of course that some setups may require access to special hardware that is not available.

+Finally, add your contact info to ``libcxx/utils/ci/BOT_OWNERS.txt``.
+This will be used to contact you when there are issues with the bot.

 Testing Your New Job
 ====================